cloudsimplus/cloudsimplus/README.md

-that was re-engineered primarily to avoid code duplication for improved [code reusability](https://en.wikipedia.org/wiki/Code_reuse) and to ensure compliance with software engineering principles and recommendations, aiming to provide a more extensible, less [coupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming)), more [cohesive](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) cloud simulation tool.
+that was re-engineered primarily to avoid code duplication for improved [code reusability](https://en.wikipedia.org/wiki/Code_reuse) and to ensure compliance with software engineering principles and recommendations, aiming to provide a more extensible, less [coupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming)), more [cohesive](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) cloud simulation framework.

-It focuses on usage of software engeneering standards and recommendations such as [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern), [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) and other ones such as [KISS](https://en.wikipedia.org/wiki/KISS_principle)
+It focuses on usage of software engineering standards and recommendations such as [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern), [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) and other ones such as [KISS](https://en.wikipedia.org/wiki/KISS_principle)